-Yaws forms part of a group of chronic bacterial infections caused by treponemes which include endemic syphilis (bejel) and pinta, and are commonly known as endemic treponematoses.
+Yaws forms part of a group of chronic bacterial infections caused by treponemes, including endemic syphilis (bejel) and pinta, which are commonly known as endemic treponematoses.
 Yaws is the most common of these infections.

-Yaws is transmitted through direct (person-to-person), non-sexual contact with the fluid from the lesion of an infected person to an uninfected persons through minor injuries.
+Yaws is transmitted through direct (person-to-person) non-sexual contact with the fluid from the lesion of an infected person to an uninfected person through minor injuries.
 Most lesions occur on the limbs.
-The initial lesion of yaws is teemed with the bacteria.
-The incubation period is 9–90 days (average 21 days).
+The initial lesion of yaws is teemed with the bacteria..
+The incubation period is 9–90 days, with an average of 21 days.

-About 75% of people affected are children under 15 years old (peak incidence occurs in children aged 6–10 years).
+About 75% of people affected by yaws are children under 15 years old, and peak incidence occurs in children aged 6–10 years.
 Males and females are equally affected.

-Overcrowding, poor hygiene and socioeconomic conditions facilitate the spread of the yaws.
+Overcrowding, poor hygiene and socio-economic conditions facilitate the spread of yaws.
 Without treatment, infection can lead to chronic disfigurement and disability.

 Scope of the problem

-A review of historical documents from the 1950s1 shows that at least 88 countries and territories within the tropical belt of 20 degrees north and south of the Equator were endemic for yaws.
-However, only 13 are known to be currently endemic for yaws, while 2 countries, Ecuador and India, which claim to have interrupted transmission in 2003, need to be verified.
-Furthermore, WHO also plans to assess the status of yaws in 73 previously endemic countries.
+A review of historic documents from the 1950s shows that at least 88 countries and territories within the tropical belt 20 degrees north and south of the equator were endemic for yaws.
+However, only 13 are known to be currently endemic for yaws – these countries need support to implement the WHO Morges eradication strategy2.
+Recent estimates indicate that about 89 million people live in the areas endemic for yaws in the 13 countries3.

 Standard laboratory-based tests

-Serological tests are widely used to diagnose treponemal infections (e.g. syphilis and yaws).
-Serological tests cannot distinguish yaws from syphilis and its interpretation on adults in yaws endemic areas need careful clinical assessment as well.
-Laboratory tests (TPPA and RPR) using venous blood are labour intensive.
+Serological tests such as Treponema pallidum particle agglutination (TPPA) and rapid plasma reagin (RPR) are widely used to diagnose treponemal infections (e.g. syphilis and yaws).
+These cannot distinguish yaws from syphilis however, and the interpretation of results from these tests on adults who live in yaws endemic areas need careful clinical assessment.
+Laboratory tests however are labour intensive and require laboratory facilities.

 Rapid point-of-care tests